 What are the symptoms of cervical spondylosis?

-Often cervical spondylosis produces very few symptoms.
-When symptoms do occur they are often pain in stiffness located in the area of the neck.
+Often, cervical spondylosis produces very few symptoms.
+When symptoms do occur, they are often pain in stiffness located in the area of the neck.

-However symptoms can arise from the bone spurs and disc height loss associated with cervical spondylosis.
+However, symptoms can arise from the bone spurs and disc height loss associated with cervical spondylosis.
 Bone spurs and loss of disc height can narrow the space required by the spinal cord and nerve roots.

-If this space is compromised it can cause symptoms that present as:
+If this space is compromised, it can cause symptoms that present as:

 - Numbness or tingling